xamidev/blankos/docs/DEVELOPERS.md

 Get the symbol name that ends with `_start` and replace all occurences of it in the `src/drivers/framebuffer.c` file.

 Then, run `make` again and the font should have changed properly.

+## Changing the initial ramdisk content

+The system loads an initial ramdisk as a simple TAR file located in `iso/boot/initrd.tar`.
+You can add, delete, or modify this file's contents by doing that in the `src/initrd` folder.
+Anything in that folder will be added to the initial ramdisk and will therefore be loaded into the system.

+The ramdisk gets loaded as a GRUB2 module.